此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Taiwan-EU Relations

 The European Economic and Trade Office (EETO) in Taipei was established by the European Commission in 2003, with the function and mandate of a diplomatic representation.
 Currently, the EU and 16 Member States have established their own representations in Taiwan; similarly, Taiwan has 24 official representative offices in 19 EU Member States.
 Since the EU granted Schengen visa waiver status to Taiwanese passport holders in 2011, Taiwan-EU relations in various areas have expanded significantly.
-Furthermore, Taiwan has signed Working Holiday Programs with the UK, as well as 11 EU Member States, including Germany, Ireland, Belgium, Hungary, Slovakia, Poland, Austria, the Czech Republic, France, Luxembourg, and the Netherlands.
-The EU is expected to launch EES in the second half of 2024 and ETIAS in the first half of 2025, with details to be announced by the EU on a later date.
+Taiwan has also signed Working Holiday Programs with the UK, as well as 11 EU Member States : Germany, Ireland, Belgium, Hungary, Slovakia, Poland, Austria, the Czech Republic, France, Luxembourg, and the Netherlands.
+The EU is expected to launch EES and ETIAS in the near future, with details to be announced by the EU and its member states.

-While the EU was Taiwan’s fourth-largest trading partner in 2023, Taiwan was the EU’s thirteenth-largest trading partner globally and fifth-largest in Asia, with total bilateral trade volume amounting to $73.8 billion US dollars.
+While the EU was Taiwan’s fourth-largest trading partner in 2023, Taiwan was the EU’s 13th-largest trading partner globally and fifth-largest in Asia, with total bilateral trade volume amounting to US$73.8 billion.
 The inclusion of Taiwan in the European Commission's “Trade for All” communication in October 2015 was a major development for economic ties, as it stated that “the EU will explore launching negotiations on investment with Taiwan.”
-A resulting Bilateral Investment Agreement (BIA) would have a wide scope, covering the areas of investment protection and market access, amongst other issues.
 The EU encourages a sound flow of trade and investment between Taiwan and Europe, and it works closely with Taiwan in the World Trade Organization.
 The EU also supports Taiwan’s meaningful participation in a number of international organizations.

-Moreover, on 16 September 2021, the EU issued its Joint Communication of “The EU strategy for cooperation in the Indo-Pacific”.
-The communication noted increasing tensions in regional hotspots such as the Taiwan Strait.
-In addition, it stated that the EU would like to engage with Taiwan in the areas of semiconductors, trade and investment, countering IUU and data protection.
+Moreover, on September 16, 2021, the EU issued its Joint Communication of “The EU strategy for cooperation in the Indo-Pacific,” which noted increasing tensions in regional hotspots such as the Taiwan Strait.
+It stated that the EU would like to engage with Taiwan in the areas of semiconductors, trade and investment, countering IUU and data protection.

-In February 2024, The European Union and the United States, during the EU-US Consultations, co-chaired by EEAS Secretary General Stefano Sannino and US Under Secretary Victoria Nuland, affirmed the importance of maintaining peace and stability in the Taiwan Strait and called for the peaceful resolution of cross-Strait issues.
+That same month, the European Union and the United States, during the EU-US Consultations, co-chaired by then EEAS Secretary General Stefano Sannino and then US Under Secretary Victoria Nuland, affirmed the importance of maintaining peace and stability in the Taiwan Strait and called for the peaceful resolution of cross-Strait issues.
 They expressed support for Taiwan’s meaningful participation in international organisations.

 Taiwan- EP Relations